-While active warming perioperatively is important, it is equally important not to overlook monitoring core body core temperature in perioperative patients and optimize any measures of perioperative temperature management.
-Each method and location of temperature measurement has its advantages and limitations, so it is essential to choose the appropriate method of temperature measurement depending on the patient, the procedure, and the type of anesthesia.
+While active warming perioperatively is important, it is equally important not to overlook monitoring core body core temperature in perioperative patients and optimise any measures of perioperative temperature management.
+Each method and location of temperature measurement has its advantages and limitations, so it is essential to choose the appropriate method of temperature measurement depending on the patient, the procedure, and the type of anaesthesia.

-Knowing a patient's core temperature at a glance can enable clinicians to respond quickly to

-Help prevent and avoid complications associated with unintended hypothermia.
-The 3MTM Bair HuggerTM temperature monitoring system offers an accurate, noninvasive, continuous method to easily measure core temperature throughout the perioperative journey.
+Knowing a patient's core temperature at a glance can enable clinicians to respond quickly to help prevent and avoid complications associated with unintended hypothermia.
+The 3M[TM] Bair Hugger[TM] temperature monitoring system offers an accurate, non-invasive, continuous method to easily measure core temperature throughout the perioperative journey.